 Saranac Lake Winter Carnival

-3. Eat, drink and join the fun at winter carnivals, including Saranac Lake in the Adirondacks, whose ice castle helped make it National Geographic Traveler's second best winter carnival in the world.
-This year's theme is Superheroes and Villains.
+3. Eat, drink and join the fun at the Saranac Lake Winter Carnival, whose ice castle helped make it National Geographic Traveler's second best winter carnival in the world.
+This year's theme is Adirondack Wildlife.

 Ellicottville Brewing Co.

 5. Have a culinary adventure, visiting the farm and eating in the Blue Stone restaurant at Stone Barns Farm; sampling ice wines on the Niagara Wine Trail or in the Finger Lakes, including the NY Ice Wine & Culinary Festival on February 13th; or touring and tasting craft beers at Brewery Ommegang, Ellicottville Brewing Company and Saranac Brewery.

 6. Get in touch with your animal side at aquariums like the New York Aquarium in Coney Island, the Long Island Aquarium and the Aquarium of Niagara, and at zoos like the Bronx Zoo and Utica Zoo with critters in outdoor habitats and warm indoor environments.

 New York Botanical Garden - Photograph by Julienne Schaer